francoposa/francoposa.io/content/resources/infra-ops/kubernetes-software-deployment-2.md

 404 page not found
 ```

-With traffic successfully routing from public internet to the pods in our cluster, all that is left is to enable HTTPS.
+With our Ingress rules in place, traffic is now routed through the ingress proxy to our Service and on to the Pods.
+Only one step remains to making our application accessible to the general public - enabling HTTPS.

 ## 3. Automate TLS Certificates from Let's Encrypt with `cert-manager`